jjhelfman/PDF-to-Image/README.md

         - Logs//
             - pypdf_to_image.log

-2. Install the required dependencies/modules via pip install -r requirements.txt
+2. Install the required dependencies via `pip install -r requirements.txt`

-3. After organizing the pdfs in different named folders in the Input folder, run the batch script or python script by double clicking the respective .bat or .py file in the Scripts folder.
+    - This requirements file was generated using pipreqs (https://pypi.org/project/pipreqs/)
+3. If using the pdf2image script, make sure the popplerPath variable is correctly specified.

-## Notes
+## Debugging
 Adjust the variables per your specific environment and requirements.
+And follow conventions/best practices according to the development team.
+For instance, raw strings and single backslashes may be preferred rather than the f strings used here.
+Another example is the if statement for making the output subfolders.
+This can be replaced by passing exist_ok=True to os.makedirs() in order to prevent exceptions when subfolders don't exist.

 1. pdfToImage_pdf2image.py:
+    - If the pdf2image script is not working or not reading any PDF pages, try downloading the latest Poppler version here: https://github.com/oschwartz10612/poppler-windows/releases/.
+Remember to set the bin directory to the popplerPath variable in pdfToImage_pdf2image.py!
     - If you observe a decompression bomb warning, it's a Pillow feature and can be disabled if you ever need to.
 This warning feature indicates the image is too large and may crash the program.
+To disable the limit, add the line: `Image.MAX_IMAGE_PIXELS = None`.
+The warning can be disabled by importing the warnings module and adding the line: `warnings.simplefilter('ignore', Image.DecompressionBombWarning)`.
+Source: https://stackoverflow.com/a/25705844/11178099
     - API/docs: https://pdf2image.readthedocs.io/en/latest/
 2. pdfToImage_wand.py:
-    - If the output is not as expected: adjust the Image() object's paramaters in the python script as needed
+    - If the output is not as expected: adjust the Image() object's parameters in the Python script as needed
     - API/docs: http://docs.wand-py.org/en/0.6.1/wand/image.html)